Business Schools in Delaware

 - SDIX – Headquartered in Newark, $15.07 million profits in 2014 and worth $22.87 million

 - Round Hill Capital – Located in Wilmington, this company has successfully invested over $6 billion in capital

-Delaware provides a variety of online and on-campus Master of Business Administration (MBA) programs, whether you're looking for an accelerated track or one that allows you to earn your degree part time:
+Delaware provides a variety of online and on-campus Master of Business Administration (MBA) programs, whether you’re looking for full-time study or the opportunity to earn your degree part time:

 The Delaware State MBA program is designed for working professionals looking for practical skills and knowledge to take their careers to the next level.
-If you take part in an accelerated program, you can finish within 12 months; you can also study at a more relaxed pace through evening and weekend classes and complete the program over the course of two or more years.
+You have the option to finish within 12 months, or you can study at a more relaxed pace through evening and weekend classes and complete the program over the course of two or more years.
 The curriculum is broken into 18 hours of foundation courses, and 30 hours in core, elective and capstone subjects.
 In addition to pursuing a general MBA, you can tailor your degree around a finance, information systems or project management concentration.

 The College of Business at Wilmington offers both an online MBA and campus-based programs at six locations in Delaware and New Jersey.
 You can pursue your degree full time or part time in seven-week blocks or weekend modules.
 Areas of focus include accounting, environmental stewardship, finance, healthcare, homeland security, information systems, marketing and organizational leadership.
 The online program uses a Blackboard platform to maximize engagement with professors and fellow students, most of whom are employed full time.